Bluedot-Innovation/documentation/docs/integrations/Attentive/Location-based messages.md

 Important Notes
 --------------

-Here’s a list of known caveats that you need to take into account when designing your Curbside experience with Attentive & Bluedot to ensure your users will receive the SMS.
+Here’s a list of known caveats that you need to take into account when designing your Curbside experience with Attentive & Rezolve to ensure your users will receive the SMS.

 ### Only Opt-in Users